Frost20000/AI-IDS/README.md

 # AI-IDS (CICIDS2017, RandomForest)

 ## Overview
 Flow-based intrusion detection on CICIDS2017.
-One consolidated flow table from daily CSVs, multiclass RandomForest, saved metrics and plots.
+We consolidate the daily CSVs into one flow table, train a multiclass RandomForest, and save metrics and plots.

 **Results (thesis run):**
 Accuracy 0.9848 · Macro-F1 0.8141 · Weighted-F1 0.9863